MicrosoftDocs/sql-docs/docs/t-sql/statements/create-symmetric-key-transact-sql.md

 ## Arguments
  *Key_name*
  Specifies the unique name by which the symmetric key is known in the database.
 Temporary keys are designated when the _key_name_ begins with one number (#) sign.
 For example, **#temporaryKey900007**.
 You cannot create a symmetric key that has a name that starts with more than one #.
 You cannot create a temporary symmetric key using an EKM provider.
+The name is required.

  AUTHORIZATION *owner_name*
  Specifies the name of the database user or application role that will own this key.